 If the policies he proposed on the campaign trail are implemented, they will destroy our climate, decimate our jobs and livelihoods, and undermine the civil rights and liberties won in many hard fought battles.

 On April 29th, we will march for our families.
 We will march for our air, our water, and our land.
 We will march for clean energy jobs and climate justice.
-We will march for our communities and the people we love.
-And we will be louder and stronger than ever before.
+We will march for our communities, the people we love, and for peace.

 - Directly and rapidly reduce greenhouse gas and toxic pollution to successfully combat climate change and improve public health